Creating product options

 You can create as many product options as you like, structured into groups.
 You can either display the same options on all your products, or show/hide each group on specific products and categories.

 Create and manage your product options in the WordPress admin under Products → Product Options.
 This page lists all your option groups, each of which can contain one or more product options.
+You can add product options manually, or import them from another site.

 You can watch this video, or find full written instructions below: